fonol/anki-search-inside-add-card/config.md

 ### mix_reviews_and_reading.interrupt_every_nth_card
 Determines after how many cards you will be interrupted and asked if you want to open the queue.

+### anki.editor.remember_location
+If true, the "Edit Note" dialog will remember its last location and size (this does not persist after closing Anki).